dhis2-metadata/NTD_AGG/docs/ntd_agg-design.md

 ### NTD Overarching Indicators

 The population data should be updated to reflect the local implementation, ensuring accuracy and alignment with specific regional requirements.
 While not included in the current toolkit, it is recommended to develop indicators to track and compare year-over-year changes for the diseases under analysis.
-This approach was implemented in the [district dashboard for malaria](https://docs.dhis2.org/en/implement/health/malaria/malaria-hmis/design).html#malaria-district-dashboard), allowing for trend analysis over time.
+This approach was implemented in the [district dashboard for malaria](#mal-agg-design), allowing for trend analysis over time.
 If needed, the following formula can be used to create this indicator accurately:

 Change(%) = (a-b)/a